 37. Importers who receive mail items with Form E14 attached, without having paid the applicable duties and/or taxes indicated, should remit payment to:

 Ottawa ON K1A 0B1

-54. Importers who determine that insufficient duties and taxes were assessed on their Form E14 may request an adjustment by submitting Form B2G for non-commercial goods to the nearest CBSA Casual Refund Centre to account for payment of additional duties and taxes.
+38. Importers who determine that insufficient duties and/or taxes were assessed on their Form E14 may request an adjustment by submitting Form B2G for non-commercial goods to the nearest CRC to account for payment of additional duties and taxes.
 For commercial goods, Form B2 is submitted to the Regional Client Services Division to account for the additional payment of duties and taxes.
-These are considered adjustments and not voluntary accounts, as an original assessment was done by CBSA and a control document issued.

-55 When a shipment contains more than one mail item to make up a complete order, CBSA tries to assess duties and taxes on one Form E14.
-However, if the items are not presented to the CBSA at the same time or do not arrive together, there may be more than one Form E14 issued.
+39. When a shipment contains more than one mail item to make up a complete order, CBSA tries to assess duties and/or taxes on one invoice (Form E14).
+However, if the items are not presented to the CBSA at the same time or do not arrive together, there may be more than one form issued.
 If this is the case, the importer may wish to pay for each item and then submit a refund request for the duplicate payment.

-58. All military weapons require an import/export permit, which can be obtained from Foreign Affairs and International Trade Canada.
-For more information visit their Web site at www.international.gc.ca.
+42. All military weapons require an import/export permit, which can be obtained from Global Affairs Canada.
+Visit their website for additional information.